The 8 Most Off-the-Radar, Unusual Things to Do in Barcelona

 A show room with lots of funeral carriages at the Funeral Carriage Museum in Barcelona.

-Visiting Barcelona and looking for unusual things to do?
+Looking for unusual things to do?
 It doesn’t get any weirder than the Funeral Carriage Museum.
 Photo credit: Cementiris de Barcelona, S.A.

 Photo of author